y3mi/docs/content/usage/reference/pipeline/environment.md

 | `REPOSITORY_PRIVATE` | `false` | privacy setting for the repository |
 | `REPOSITORY_TIMEOUT` | `60` | timeout setting for the repository |
 | `REPOSITORY_TRUSTED` | `false` | trusted setting for the repository |

-## Defaults

-All environment variables specified in tables above are injected into every step.